-As the duly authorized representative of the applicant:, I certify that the applicant:
+As the duly authorized representative of the applicant, I certify that the applicant:

-- Has the legal authority to apply for Federal assistance, and the institutional, managerial and financial capability (including funds sufficient to pay the non-Federal share of project costs) to ensure proper planning, management and completion of project described in this application. - Will give the awarding agency, the Comptroller General of the United States and, if appropriate, the State, the right to examine all records, books, papers, or documents related to the assistance; and will establish a proper accounting system in accordance with generally accepted accounting standards or agency directives. - 3.
-Will not dispose of, modify the use of, or change the terms of the real property title or other interest in the site and facilities without permission and instructions from the awarding agency.
-Will record the Federal awarding agency directives and will include a covenant in the title of real property acquired in whole or in part with Federal assistance funds to assure non-discrimination during the useful life of the project. - Will comply with the requirements of the assistance awarding agency with regard to the drafting, review and approval of construction plans and specifications. - Will provide and maintain competent and adequate engineering supervision at the construction site to ensure that the complete work conforms with the approved plans and specifications and will furnish progressive reports and such other information as may be required by the assistance awarding agency or State. - Will initiate and complete the work within the applicable time frame after receipt of approval of the awarding agency. - Will establish safeguards to prohibit employees from using their positions for a purpose that constitutes or presents the appearance of personal or organizational conflict of interest, or personal gain.
+- Has the legal authority to apply for I ederal assistance, and the institutional, managerial and financial capability (including funds sufficient to pay the non-Federal share of project costs) to ensure proper planning, management and completion of project occurrited in this application. - will give the awarding agency, the Comptroller General in the United States and, if appropriate, the State, the right to examine all receipts, books, papers, or documents related to the assistance; and will establish a proper accounting system in accordance with generally accepted accounting standards or agency directives. - 3.
+Will not dispose of, modify the use of, or charge the terms of the real property title or other interest in the sim and facilities without permission and instructions from the ewarding agency.
+Will record the Federal awarding agency directives and will include a covenant; in the title of real property acquired is whole or in part with Federal assistance funds to assize non-discrimination during the useful life of the project. - Will comply with the requirements of the assistance awarding agency with regard to the drafting, review and approval of construction plans and specifications. - 5.
+Will provide and maintain competent and adequate engineering supervision at the construction eite to crisure that the complete work conforms with the approved plans and specifications and will furnish propressive ropons and such other information as may be required by the assistance awarding agency or Soste. - Will Initiate and complete the work within the applicable time frame after receip, of approval of the awarding agency. - Will establish safeguards to prohibit employees from using their positions for a purpose that constitutes or presents the appearance of personal or organizational conflict of interest, or personal gain.